-Creative dog food and creative dog food marketing has blown up in the last few years.
-Probably the first dog food on the scene that aimed to "shake up the competition" was Blue Buffalo.
-Pretty much the entire campaign is built on telling us to check the ingredients and see that chicken or meat is the first ingredient, instead of corn meal or something like that.
-Dogs are carnivores, so their diet should be meat based, not grain based, and therefore Blue Buffalo is better because its not grain based.
+Creative dog food and creative dog food marketing have blown up in the last few years.
+Probably the first dog food on the scene that aimed to “shake up the competition” was Blue Buffalo.
+Pretty much the entire campaign is built on telling us to check the ingredients and see that chicken or meat is the first ingredient, instead of cornmeal or something like that.
+Dogs are carnivores, so their diet should be meat based, not grain based, and therefore Blue Buffalo is better because it’s not grain based.

 Purina Says Blue Buffalo is Lying

 Well, Purina, the pet food giant, says they are lies.
 Purina has seen a decline in sales due to Blue Buffalo’s advertising efforts, which are so pervasive they’ve been parodied by Saturday Night Live(see video below), in a skit which features Seth Rogen and Cecily Strong as over-emotional pet-food philosophers.

 Purina, now owned by Nestlé, has been in the business of pet food for 120 years and has a third of the market.
 Blue Buffalo is not the only brand that has captured some of Purina’s market.
 Premium brands like Hill’s (which I use), and Merrick have as well.
 But Purina says that Blue Buffalo is not just competition but is “built on lies.”
 Steven Crimmins, Purina’s chief marketing officer for the U.S. notes the primary claims that the Purina says are not true:

 1. Blue Buffalo makes a big deal out of being “family run” but they actually are owned by a big Wall Street firm and outsource all their manufacturing.

 2. Their key ingredients claims are not true, and they have a history of exaggerating what their products can do.
 Purina claims to have performed lab tests showing that Blue Buffalo uses poultry by-product meal, which Blue Buffalo has promised (again and again) to never do.